“I just… I can’t… I can’t deal with these fuckin’ people… they’re idiots!”

 You get more irritated.

-Your stress shows up before your coffee does.
+Your stress shows up before your morning coffee does.

 And eventually, it spreads.